gengchenmai/adcn/README.md

 # ADCN: An anisotropic density‐based clustering algorithm for discovering spatial point patterns with noise
 Code for recreating the results in [our TGIS paper](https://onlinelibrary.wiley.com/doi/full/10.1111/tgis.12313).
+The website for this paper is available at [http://stko.geog.ucsb.edu/adcn/](http://stko.geog.ucsb.edu/adcn/).

 ### Code
 1. `ADCN-platform/` folder contains the Javascript-based interactive user interface for drawing and clustering points.
 See the figure below for an illustration.
 2. `ADCN-testdata/` folder contains the point sets we used in [our TGIS paper](https://onlinelibrary.wiley.com/doi/full/10.1111/tgis.12313) for the evaluation of ADCN.
+3. The Python implementation of ADCN algorithm is available at: [https://github.com/gissong/ADCN](https://github.com/gissong/ADCN).

 <p align="center">
   <img src="illu-Image/interface.png" alt="interface" width="1000" />